 - 11.1 If you are looking to award a contract for any good or services over £50,000 in total, a tender process will be required.
 If under £50,000 a quotation process will be required.
-Contact Procurement at the outset who can advise the process. - 11.2 If the goods or services you require are on a compliant framework then the above will not be required although there will still be a process to follow under the relevant framework rules.
-Again, contact Procurement who can explain what's required.

-- 11.3 Remember a purchase order must be raised and approved (or in some cases a Government Procurement Card) before any goods or services can be ordered from a supplier.
+Contact Procurement at the earliest opportunity so that advice can be provided throughout the process.
+It is important to note that, in general, the higher the contract value, the longer the procurement process is likely to be. - 11.2 If the goods or services you require are on a compliant framework then the above will not be required although there will still be a process to follow under the relevant framework rules.
+Again, contact Procurement who can explain what's required. - 11.3 Remember a purchase order must be raised and approved (or in some cases a Government Procurement Card) before any goods or services can be ordered from a supplier.
 Invoices will not be paid without a purchase order number. - 11.4 If unsure contact Procurement who will provide support and advice. - 11.5 Check that any Grants awarded are not covered by Procurement regulations and if unsure seek Procurement advice.